The generation problem in Thompson group $F$: Introduction

 Given a finitely generated subgroup $H$ of $F$, one can check if the generators of $F$ are accepted by $\La(H)$.
 If not, then $\Cl(H)$, and in particular $H$, is a proper subgroup of $F$.
 This however, only gives a partial solution to the generation problem in $F$.
 Indeed, there are finitely generated proper subgroups $H$ of $F$ such that $\Cl(H)=F$.

 To solve the generation problem in $F$, we study the core and the closure of subgroups $H$ of $F$.
 The first result in the study is the following characterization of the closure of subgroups of $F$.

 \begin{Theorem} Let $H\le F$.
-Then $\Cl(H)$ is the subgroup of $F$ consisting of piecewise-linear functions $f$, with finitely many pieces, such that on each piece, $f$ coincides with the restriction of some function from $H$. \end{Theorem}
+Then $\Cl(H)$ is the subgroup of $F$ consisting of piecewise-linear functions $f$, with finitely many pieces, such that each piece has dyadic endpoints and such that on each piece $f$ coincides with a restriction of some function from $H$. \end{Theorem}

-Thus $\Cl(H)$ can be defined ``dynamically'' as the topological full group (see, for example, \cite{EM}) of the group $H$ acting on the set of finite dyadic fractions of the unit interval $(0,1)$ with the natural topology.

-Theorem \ref{thm:GS_int}, proves a conjecture of Guba and Sapir about the closure of subgroups of diagram groups (see Conjecture \ref{GSC} below), in the special case of Thompson group $F$.
+Theorem \ref{thm:GS_int} proves a conjecture of Guba and Sapir about the closure of subgroups of diagram groups (see Conjecture \ref{GSC} below), in the special case of Thompson's group $F$.
 It follows from Theorem \ref{thm:GS_int} that the orbits of the action of $H$ on the interval $[0,1]$ coincide with the orbits of the action of $\Cl(H)$.

-The proof of Theorem \ref{thm:GS_int} enables us to get the following characterization of subgroups $H\le F$ which act transitively on the set of finite dyadic fractions $\mathcal D$.
+In this paper, we denote by $\mathcal D$ the set of finite dyadic fractions.
+That is, $\mathcal D=\mathbb Z[\frac{1}{2}]\cap(0,1)$.
+The proof of Theorem \ref{thm:GS_int} enables us to get the following characterization of subgroups $H\le F$ which act transitively on the set $\mathcal D$.
 Cells in $\La(H)$, as in diagrams $\Delta$, are either positive or negative.
 Here as well, positive cells have one top edge and two bottom edges.
 The core $\La(H)$ has natural initial and terminal vertices.
 Every other vertex is an \emph{inner vertex} of $\La(H)$.

 \begin{Theorem} Let $H\le F$.
 Then $H$ acts transitively on the set of finite dyadic fractions $\mathcal D$ if and only if the following conditions are satisfied. \begin{enumerate} \item[(1)] Every edge in $\La(H)$ is the top edge of some positive cell. \item[(2)] There is a unique inner vertex in $\La(H)$. \end{enumerate} \end{Theorem}